wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.6.0 - Released on 28 April 2026 =
+*  New - comptability with latest wc (10.7)

+= 4.5.9 - Released on 21 April 2026 =
+*  Enhancement - Performance optimization
+*  Enhancement - UI enhancement
+*  New - comptability with latest wp (6.9) and wc (10.6.2)

 = 4.5.8 - Released on 16 February 2026 =
 *  New - comptability with latest wp (6.9.1) and wc (10.5.1)